glmck13/PBX-My-Home/VoIP.md

 After you submit your order, you’ll receive updates along the way about how things are progressing.
 If all goes well, and your order is approved, you’ll receive a date and time when your phone server will be cut over.
 You will want to make sure your PBX set up and ready to go before then!

 ## Create route from Flowroute to your PBX
-You’ll need the IPv4 address assigned to your PBX to complete this step.
-[Follow this how-to](https://support.flowroute.com/278843-Create-an-Inbound-Route-with-your-Preferred-PoP).
-Enter:
+You can only complete this step after creating your PBX virtual server, since you'll need its IPv4 address.
+After your PBX is up and running, [follow this how-to](https://support.flowroute.com/278843-Create-an-Inbound-Route-with-your-Preferred-PoP) to defile a route.
+Here are the values to enter:
 + Route Type: **URI**
-+ Route: **sip:FLOWROUTE@&lt;PBX address&gt;**, where **&lt;PBX address&gt;** is the IPv4 address assigned to your cloud server
++ Route: **sip:FLOWROUTE@PBX_address**, where **PBX_address** is the IPv4 address assigned to your server
-+ Edge Strategy: **<pick one close to home!>**
++ Edge Strategy: **<pick one close to home!>**, e.g. ***US-East-VA***

 Once the route is created, return to the DID menu, check the box next to your phone number, select “Set Route” from “Choose a DID Action”, and pick the route you just entered.
-And while your on the page click the E911 menu option at the top and fill out the physical address you want to assign to your phone.
+And while your on the page, click the E911 menu option at the top and fill out the physical address you want to assign to your phone.